 Q. How often do squirrels reproduce?

-A. Squirrels typically have one litter each year — sometimes two, if the first does not fare well.
+A. Squirrels typically have one litter each year — sometimes two, if the first does not farewell.
 Litters are four to eight young, but only one in four survives to one year, and about half to two years.
 A baby squirrel is born furless, pink, and blind, nurses for at least 10 weeks, and will not reach full size for 8-9 months, according to the World Atlas.

 Q. How long do squirrels live?

 A. For squirrels that reach maturity, the average lifespan is six years in the wild.
-If they manage to elude their many predators — hawks, foxes, racoons, owls, cats, dogs, and humans — some lucky individuals can live 12 years.
+If they manage to elude their many predators — hawks, foxes, raccoons, owls, cats, dogs, and humans — some lucky individuals can live 12 years.
 In captivity, squirrels can live up to 20 years.

 Q. Can squirrels survive terminal velocity?

 A. Amazingly, squirrels can fall from any height and survive.
-They have a low terminal velocity due to their light weight but significant wind resistance.
+They have a low terminal velocity due to their lightweight but significant wind resistance.
 In fact, they fare better in a fall from a tall building than from a tree, because they have more time to adjust their body position to slow their descent and absorb the impact.

 While you could try to obtain your own permit and cage to tackle this yourself, we would encourage you to rely on professionals that have been trained in the biology of these animals and the safe removal of wildlife from your home.